diodelass/udpe506e/README.md

-If you're still unconvinced, know that there are worms out there, such as [Linux.Muldrop.14](https://vms.drweb.com/virus/?_is=1&i=15389228), that constantly scan the IPv4 address range for computers with SSH servers, and upon finding one, tries to log in with the default username and password of the Raspberry Pi.
+If you're still unconvinced, know that there are worms out there, such as [Linux.Muldrop.14](https://vms.drweb.com/virus/?_is=1&i=15389228), that constantly scan the IPv4 address range for computers with SSH servers, and upon finding one, try to log in with a bunch of common/default usernames and passwords.
+(If you run a Linux server, you may have noticed the logs of these attempts piling up in `lastb`.)
 This happens constantly and consumes far more processing time on target machines than this program does, and yet it still remains almost unnoticed.

 Meanwhile, your computer - the one running this program - will have one of its processor threads loaded for septillions of years (or until you interrupt it), during which it will also be transmitting a huge